elementary-robotics/element-voice/README.md

 When the element is launched without overriding the command it will boot up and immediately begin publishing text strings to `stream:voice:string`.
 All users can read on this stream and react to voice commands as they please.
+On this stream there will be a single key, `data` which will contain the speech-to-text translation from the running voice interpreter